Mobile device forensics

 Mobile device forensics is a branch of digital forensics relating to recovery of digital evidence or data from a mobile device under forensically sound conditions.
 The phrase mobile device usually refers to mobile phones; however, it can also relate to any digital device that has both internal memory and communication ability, including PDA devices, GPS devices and tablet computers.

 Mobile devices can be used to save several types of personal information such as contacts, photos, calendars and notes, SMS and MMS messages.
 Smartphones may additionally contain video, email, web browsing information, location information, and social networking messages and contacts.

-There is growing need for mobile forensics due to several reasons and some of the prominent reasons are:
+There is growing demand for mobile forensics due to several reasons and some of the prominent reasons are: